engageinteractive/laravel-frontend/README.md

 ## Basic Usage

-Add the following key to your `.env` file to enable the frontend routes (typically, local and staging:)
+Add the following key to your `.env` file to enable the frontend routes (typically, local and staging):

 ```sh
 FRONTEND_ENABLED=true